technusm1/SweetieTestBrowser/README.md

 ## Features
 - Customizable toolbar.
-- No history stored in the browser (good for privacy :smile:).

 ## Implemention details
 - The app components are laid out using Auto Layout, because doing UI development without it is a recipe for a headache.
 In the words of Paul Hudson, there are only two kinds of people - those who use auto-layout, and those who waste time.
 So, keeping that in mind, all views have `translatesAutoresizingMaskIntoConstraints` set to `false`, and constraints are properly defined for each one.
 This allows to handle things like window resizing properly, out of the box and reliably handles all UI adjustment.